JuliaLang/www.julialang.org/hackathons.md

 World Wide!
 We want this Hackathon to be accessibile to everyone.

 ## How to join
+NOTE: To join the Hackathon, you must have the Zoom Desktop/Mobile Client Installed.
+You cannot join the call via the web interface.
+If you have trouble joining, try opening the call in a incognito window and you will be prompted to install the Desktop/Mobile Client.

 ```
 Topic: First World Wide Virtual Julia Language Hackathon